-Nicki McLaughlin is the former manager of Connections and Community with the Why Not?
-Trust.
-She can be contacted at nicki.mclaughlin@carevisions.co.uk
+Nicki McLaughlin Why Not?
+Connections and Community Manager, The Why Not?
+Trust, Nicki.Mclaughlin@whynottrust.co.uk

-When coronavirus pandemic struck, we were all keen to see the back of it.
-Most of us were struggling with the controls needed to stop the spread of the virus to protect one another; ourselves, loved ones and strangers.
-We all have experience of being carers now, staying at home and keeping a distance is how we've exercised compassion.
-We have been deprived of the connections in our lives and agency over how we live it.
-The things we take for granted and the foundations for living well, for purpose and belonging.
+When the Coronavirus arrived, we were all keen to see the back of it.
+Most of us were struggling with the controls needed to stop the spread of the virus to protect one another; ourselves, loved ones, strangers.
+We all have experience of being carers now, staying at home and keeping a distance is how we've done it.
+We have been deprived of the connections in our lives and control over how we live it.
+The things we take for granted and the foundations for living well, purpose and belonging.
 When we sought to compensate for these losses we would tune into social media and were sometimes confronted with jarring content.
 Judgements being made about how people should and should not behave or clichéd memes that felt falsely optimistic.
-What we needed was something that said we are all a little frightened and an offer something that might help.
-We were all anxious and grieving for the loss of something, or someone, worried for ourselves, each other and what we may yet lose.
+What we needed was something that said we are all a little frightened and here is something that might help.
+We are all anxious and grieving for the loss of something or someone, worried for ourselves, each other and what we may yet lose.

 Life as we had known it seems like a distant memory, coming together as a community was an important function for members of The Why Not?
 Trust.
-Meeting up regularly and breaking bread together always led to magic moments of connection.
+Regular catch-ups, breaking bread together were always met with magical moments.
 Our approach is based on an unerring belief that we are defined by relationships, with ourselves, with others, and it is through these that we make sense of the world and our place in it.
-And, that need and aspiration are universal human characteristics that emerge, are met and achieved in our relationships with one another.
+That need and aspiration are universal human characteristics that emerge and are met and achieved in our relationships with one another.
 Enabling these is the best way to support wellbeing.
-With our young adults we create spaces and experiences within which these relationships can thrive, community develops and through our interactions we act to support one another.
-The lockdown has presented a challenge to relational engagement that is contingent upon being able to interact within a shared space.
+With our young adults we create spaces and experiences through which these relationships can thrive, community develops and through our interactions we act to support one another.
+The lockdown has presented a challenge to relational engagement which is contingent upon being able to interact.
 Despite our fears we have managed to cope, and in some ways grow.